True Cross: Cyril of Jerusalem

 Perhaps the earliest witness to the tradition of the True Cross was Cyril, Bishop of Jerusalem (c.
-350-386).
+350–386).
 In the fourth of his Catechetical Lectures, which are dated to around the year 350, he says that "the whole world has since been filled with pieces of the wood of the Cross."
 This text relates that pieces of the cross were dispersed as relics, but offers no information about the discovery of the cross itself.
 Elsewhere, in a letter to Emperor Constantius, Cyril only relates that the cross was found during the reign of Constantine.

 Gelasius and Rufinus

 About forty years after Cyril, there was a fully developed story about how the True Cross was discovered.
 Cyril's nephew Gelasius of Caesarea recorded the account in a now lost Greek Ecclesiastical History prior to his death in 395.
 This version was adapted circa 402 in Rufinus of Aquileia's Latin additions to Eusebius' Church History.
 In this narrative, Helena went to Jerusalem in search of the relic and was made aware of its location by a heavenly sign.
 She tore down the temple of Aphrodite that had been built there, and beneath the rubble found three crosses.
-The cross of Jesus was identified, with the aid of Bishop Macarius of Jerusalem, by its miraculous affecting of a cure for a mortally ill woman.
+The cross of Jesus was identified, with the aid of Bishop Macarius of Jerusalem, by its miraculous effecting of a cure for a mortally ill woman.
 A Church was then built on the spot and the relic was divided, with part staying in Jerusalem and part given to Constantine along with the nails.